Jamesrx33/Surfs-Up/README.md

 4. **% over 70:** At least 50% of the temperatures in the month of December were over 70 degrees Fahrenheit.

 ---
+## **<p align="center">Results - Key Differences</p>**
+---

+1. **Average Temp:** June has a higher average temperature than December
+2. **Minimum Temp:** December gets significantly colder than June (~12%).
+3. **Maximum Temp:** Maximum temperatures in both June and December are very close.
+4. **% over 70:** June has a higher % of of 70+ temperatures.

+---
 ## Summary
 ---

 The island of Oahu appears to be warm and temperate nearly year round.
 June, the middle of Summer, never exceeds 85 degrees Fahrenheit with at least 75% of the temperatures over 70.
 December, the middle of Winter, gets as hot as 83 degrees Fahrenheit with at least 50% of the temperatures over 70.
-This indicates that Oahu, on average, has excellent temperatures year round for an ice cream and surf shop.
+December has a higher variance in its temperatures and on average is colder, but both June and December have temperatures conducive to outdoor activities.
+These statistics show that Oahu, on average, has excellent temperatures year round for an ice cream and surf shop.

 > **Suggested Additional Analysis:** It would be helpful to know how the weather in Oahu has changed over the years in order to predict how future years will be: